Imisi3D/vr-hackathon-guidelines/README.md

 10. Any changes to the membership of the team over the course of a Hackathon must be communicated to the Event Organiser immediately.
 If no changes are so communicated to the Event Organiser, each team will be regarded as consisting of the individuals notified on the first day of the Hackathon for the purposes of any prize money distribution to such team if it wins.

 ### Open source and Intellectual Property Rights
-11. All contestants are required to make their code available via a repository hosting service like Github for general learning and reference purposes.
+11. All contestants are required to make their code open source on GitHub for general learning and reference purposes.

-12. All contestants to share all Net Revenue received from the app downloads on the app store, in the proportion of fifty percent ([X]%) to the Imisi3D and fifty percent ([100-X]%) to the contestant.
+12. All contestants to share all Net Revenue received from the app downloads on the app store, in the proportion of fifteen percent (15%) to the Imisi3D and eighty five percent (85%) to the contestant.

 ### Submission of Entries and Judging of Entries

-13. Each team of entrants will present their entry to the Judging Panel, other entrants and guests on the evening of the Hackathon in a presentation of no longer than ten (10) minutes long followed by a Question and Answer Session of no longer than two (2) minutes long.
+13. Each team of entrants will present their entry to the Judging Panel, other entrants and guests on the evening of the Hackathon in a presentation of no longer than five (5) minutes long followed by a Question and Answer Session no longer than two (2) minutes long.

 14. Selection of the winning entries for the Hackathon shall be carried out by the Judging Panel.
 Winners will be announced at the end of the event.
 The Judging Panel’s decision is final and no correspondence will be entered into.
 Imisi3D reserve the right to make any necessary changes or substitutions to the Judging Panel prior to the Hackathon.